abinit/abipy/docs/users/running_calculations.rst

 This file tells the scheduler to wake up every 10 seconds, inspect the status of the tasks in the flow and perform the actions required for reach completion

 ..
-TIP:: Use `abirun.py . doc_scheduler` to get the full list of options supported by the scheduler.

-..
 IMPORTANT::